Do your kids always find their presents before Christmas? Keep scrolling to find out where to hide Christmas presents this year!

 In Plain Sight

-Use creative wrappings such as plain brown paper or fabric remnants (also very eco-friendly), and wrap regularly shaped presents (such as books, CDs, and DVDs).
+Use creative wrappings such as plain brown paper or fabric remnants (also very eco-friendly), and wrap uniformly shaped presents (such as books, BluRays, and any items in boxes).

 These become fairly unobtrusive and can be used as home decor accents.